yussuf-codes/ADO.NET-Simple-CRUD-App/README.md

     dotnet add Test reference Persistence
     ```

-5. Inside the main method, create an `ISQLProvider` instance
+5. Inside the main method, Get the `ISQLProvider` instance

     ```csharp
-    ISQLProvider provider = new SQLServerProvider();
+    ISQLProvider provider = SQLServerProvider.GetInstance();
     ```

-6. Create an `INotesRepository` instance, and inject it with the `ISQLProvider` instance
+6. Create an `INotesRepository` instance, And inject it with the `ISQLProvider` instance

     ```csharp
     INotesRepository repository = new NotesRepository(provider);
     ```

-7. Create an `NotesService` instance, and inject it with the `INotesRepository` instance
+7. Create an `NotesService` instance, And inject it with the `INotesRepository` instance

     ```csharp
     NotesService service = new(repository);